 E = (O + 4 * M + P) / 6.

 |Scheduler||The scheduler used for calculating the project schedule.

 The default built-in scheduler is the Network Scheduler.
-Other schedulers presently available is RCPS if libRCPS is installed on your system.
-RCPS is a genetics based resource constrained project scheduler
+Another scheduler presently available is RCPS if libRCPS is installed on your system.
+RCPS is a genetics-based resource-constrained project scheduler

 |Using the context menu, the view can be configured to split/unsplit the tree view or it can be configured using the configure dialog.